Public Policy Priorities

 Federal Public Policy Priorities

-• ACT for ALS Act: ALS Research and Expanded Access Funding – Department of Health and Human Services (HHS, NIH, & FDA): Congress must provide at least $100 million to fully fund the ACT for ALS Act (Public Law 117-79) to help every American living with ALS.
-The law creates programs which fund expanded access to experimental therapies for ALS and research to speed development of new treatments and cures for ALS through the FDA and a public-private partnership led by HHS.
+• ACT for ALS Act: ALS Research and Expanded Access Funding – Department of Health and Human Services (NIH & FDA): Congress must provide at least $100 million to fully fund the ACT for ALS Act (Public Law 117-79) to help the 30,000 Americans living with ALS.

-• ALS Research Program (ALSRP) – Department of Defense (DOD): Congress must increase funding to $80 million for the ALSRP.
-With 3,500 veterans currently living with ALS, funding for the ALSRP must be increased to support innovative and impactful research targeting the development of new treatments for ALS.
+• ALS Research Program (ALSRP) – Department of Defense (DOD): Congress must increase funding to $80 million for the ALSRP for the 3,500 veterans living with ALS.
+This program is the only federal research program dedicated solely to ALS.

-• National ALS Registry and Biorepository – Centers for Disease Control and Prevention (CDC): Congress must provide at least $15 million to the National ALS Registry and Biorepository to continue the critical work of identifying risk factors for ALS and research on prevention strategies, with an emphasis on ALS prevention in the military.
-The Registry collects and shares data on ALS with researchers, connects people living with ALS to clinical trials, and the Biorepository collects biospecimens and makes them available to researchers.
+• National ALS Registry and Biorepository – Centers for Disease Control and Prevention (CDC): Congress must provide at least $15 million to the National ALS Registry and Biorepository to continue the critical work of identifying risk factors for ALS and research on prevention strategies.

 Optimize Current Treatments and Care

-• Home Health Services: For people living with ALS, private home health care becomes a necessity as the disease progresses.
-Congress must work to expand benefits in the Medicare and Medicaid program to include respite care, home modifications, and other long-term services and supports (LTSS) to enable people living with ALS the ability to live in their home.
+For people living with ALS, private home health care becomes a necessity as the disease progresses.
+Congress and the Administration must work to expand benefits in the Medicare and Medicaid program to include respite care, home modifications, and other long-term services and supports (LTSS) to enable people with ALS the ability to live in their home.

 View Our State Public Policy Priorities